 What are the differences?

 Bing Ads give you a lot more control over targeting.
 Google Adwords offer you control over network, scheduling, language and location.
-But Bing ads go broader and give you the ability to target the people you need for your business directly, with options like gender, days of the week, time of day, and device – while still giving you control over the basics.
+But Bing PPC goes broader and gives you the ability to target the people you need for your business directly, with options like gender, days of the week, time of day, and device – while still giving you control over the basics.

 With Microsoft’s update to Windows 10 in 2015, Bing has become the default search engine of the operating system.
 This ease of access from the operating system’s desktop, combined with Microsoft’s 20% stake in the US search engine market, means Bing Ads is a worthy choice for PPC (pay per click) advertising – especially if you’re targeting a US audience.